Movatterモバイル変換

 A portable Python-only tool to process Microsoft Teams Audit Logs.

-The original goal was to help spot network issues (connections lost) by looking at people making multiple successive connections to the same meeting.
+The original goal was to help spot network issues (connections lost) by looking at people making multiple successive connections to the same meeting with the same device.

 Servier Inspired